Pushpendra Pal Singh

-Lieutenant General Pushpendra Pal Singh, AVSM, SM** is a serving general officer of the Indian Army.
-He currently serves as the 48th Vice Chief of the Army Staff.
-He previously served as the Director General of Operational Logistics & Strategic Movement, prior to that he was General Officer Commanding IX Corps.
-He earlier served as the Chief of Staff, Central Command.
+Lieutenant General Pushpendra Pal Singh, AVSM, SM & bar is a serving general officer of the Indian Army.
+He currently serves as the General Officer Commanding-in-Chief, Western Command.
+He previously served as the 48th Vice Chief of the Army Staff. prior to that he was Director General of Operational Logistics & Strategic Movement.
+He earlier served as General Officer Commanding IX Corps, and as Chief of Staff, Central Command.
+He is also the Colonel of the Regiment of the Parachute Regiment since 1 November 2022.

 Early life and education

-The general officer is an alumnus of La’ Martiniere College, Lucknow and Lucknow University.
+The general officer is an alumnus of La Martinière College, Lucknow and the Lucknow University.
 He then attended the Indian Military Academy, Dehradun.
-He has also attended the Staff Course at Defence Services Staff College, Wellington, Higher Defence Management Course at College of Defence Management, Secunderabad and Advance Professional Programme in Public Administration at Indian Institute of Public Administration, New Delhi.
-He holds a master's in management studies from Osmania University and a master's in philosophy from the Punjab University.
+He also attended the Staff Course at Defence Services Staff College, Wellington, Higher Defence Management Course at College of Defence Management, Secunderabad and Advance Professional Programme in Public Administration at Indian Institute of Public Administration, New Delhi.
+He holds a master's in management studies from Osmania University and a master's in philosophy from Punjabi University.

 Military career

-The general officer was commissioned into the 4th battalion of the Parachute Regiment (Special Forces) on 19 December 1987 from the Indian Military Academy.
+He was commissioned into the 4th battalion of the Parachute Regiment (Special Forces) on 19 December 1987 from the Indian Military Academy, Dehradun.
 In a career spanning over 37 years, he has tenanted various Command and Staff appointments and served across various operational, field and highly active Counter Insurgency area.
 He participated in numerous military operations, including Operation Pawan, Operation Meghdoot, Operation Rakshak and Operation Orchid.
 He also served in the United Nations under UNIFIL and Sri Lanka.
 He commanded a Special Forces Unit in the Kashmir Valley and on the Line of Control.
-As a brigadier, he served as the brigade commander of an Infantry Brigade and as a Major general, he has commanded a Mountain Division during 2020–2021 China–India skirmishes along.
-Later served as MG GS at headquarters Central Command.
-He has also served at the Infantry School, situated at Mhow and the Strategic Forces Command.
+As a brigadier, he served as the brigade commander of an Infantry Brigade and as a Major general, he has commanded a Mountain Division during 2020–2021 China–India skirmishes.
+Later on, he served as MG GS at headquarters Central Command.
+He has also served at the Infantry School, situated at Mhow and at the Strategic Forces Command.

-After elevation to the rank of Lieutenant general, he assumed the office of Chief of Staff, Central Command.
+After getting promoted to the rank of Lieutenant general, he assumed the appointment of Chief of Staff, Central Command.
 Later on, 14 April 2022, he took over as the General Officer Commanding IX Corps.
 A year later in June 2023, he was appointed as the Director General Operational Logistics & Strategic Movement.

-On 1 August 2025, Lieutenant General Pushpendra Singh took over as the 48th Vice Chief of the Army Staff succeeding Lieutenant General N. S. Raja Subramani, who superannuated on 31 July 2025.
+On 1 August 2025, Lieutenant General Pushpendra Singh took over as the 48th Vice Chief of the Army Staff succeeding Lieutenant General N. S. Raja Subramani when the latter superannuated on 31 July 2025.
+He relinquished the appointment of Vice Chief of Army Staff on 30 March 2026.
+On 1 April 2026, he took over as the General Officer Commanding-in-Chief, Western Command succeeding Lieutenant General Manoj Kumar Katiyar who superannuated on 31 March 2026.